MyParcelCOM/docs/content/php-sdk/advanced-usage.md

 ```

 ## Configuring a different http client
-By default The SDK will try to use any of the [supported HTTP clients](/php-sdk/connecting-with-the-api#http-clients), given that its required adapter package has been installed.
+By default The SDK will try to use any of the installed Http clients, given that the client is an [implementation of php-http/httplug](https://packagist.org/providers/php-http/client-implementation).
 To use a different HTTP client, either inject it through the constructor method, or use the `setHttpClient()` method.

 ```php